lefterisss/portfolio/README.md

  ## Model Diagnostics

-After fitting the model, diagnostic checks were performed:
+After fitting the model, diagnostic checks were performed:</br>
 **1. Residual Analysis**</br>
 Standardized residuals were used to detect outliers</br>
 Observations with |residual| > 2 were considered problematic

 **2. Leverage**
-Measures how far an observation is from the mean of predictors High leverage points can disproportionately affect the model
+Measures how far an observation is from the mean of predictors</br>
+High leverage points can disproportionately affect the model

 **Threshold used:**